Sacramento, California: Airport

 Sacramento International Airport is a public airport 10 mi northwest of downtown Sacramento, in Sacramento County, California.
 Southwest Airlines is the dominant passenger airline with more than 104 daily flights to 25 cities across the US.
-Other airlines include Delta, United, Spirit Airlines, American Airlines and Alaska Airlines.
+Other airlines include Delta, United, American Airlines and Alaska Airlines.
 The airport handles flights to and from various US destinations (including Hawaii) as well as Mexico, Canada and connecting flights to Europe, Asia, and South America, and served more than 13 million passengers in 2019.
 The airport is well known for the 56 ft red aluminum rabbit titled "Leap" by Lawrence Argent in Terminal B.

 McClellan Airfield is a privately owned, public-use airport that is mainly used for general aviation.
 It is located in the unincorporated area of McClellan Park, California, 6 mi northeast of the central business district of Sacramento.
 The airport is on the former site of McClellan Air Force Base, and was transferred to Sacramento County in 2000.
 The airport is a public-use facility which operates as an uncontrolled airfield in what the FAA designates as Class "E" Airspace.